Shares of Facebook parent Meta plunge 22% on lower profits

-Meta, the company that owns Facebook, Instagram and WhatsApp, saw its stock plunge after-hours Wednesday after unexpectedly heavy spending on its “metaverse” project led to a rare decline in its fourth quarter profit.
+Newly-renamed Meta is investing heavily in its futuristic “metaverse” project, but for now, relies on advertising revenue for nearly all its income.
+So when it posted sharply higher costs but gave a weak revenue forecast late Wednesday, investors got spooked — and knocked almost $200 billion off the valuation of the company formerly known as Facebook.

 Meta’s shares fell 22.6% to $249.90 in after-hours trading.
-If the drop holds until the market opens Thursday, the company's market capitalization — its overall value — is on track to drop by nearly $200 billion.
+If the drop holds until the market opens Thursday, the company's overall value, known as its market capitalization, is on track to drop by a figure greater than the size of the entire Greek economy, based on data from the World Bank.

+The metaverse is sort of the internet brought to life, or at least rendered in 3D.
+Meta CEO Mark Zuckerberg has described it as a “virtual environment” in which you can immerse yourself instead of just staring at a screen.
+Theoretically, the metaverse would be a place where people can meet, work and play using virtual reality headsets, augmented reality glasses, smartphone apps or other devices.

 The Menlo Park, Calif.-based company said it earned $10.29 billion, or $3.67 per share, in the final three months of 2021.
 That's down 8% from $11.22 billion, or $3.88 per share, in the same period a year earlier.
 Revenue rose to 20% to $33.67 billion.